 For the man with the beard the meetings with the highly regarded yogis bore no fruit.
 However, years later Adams crossed paths with that same young boy in adulthood and told him he recognized him as having seen him at the Fellowship.
 He also said right after seeing him, rather than becoming a monk, he himself went to India and stayed at the ashram, or at least the caves above the ashram, for three years studying under Ramana's grace and light.[4]

-Two years before Adams' arrival at the ashram, that same young boy, also an American, arrived at the ashram, staying several months.
-He is still alive and well and living in America today.
+Ten years before Adams arrival at the ashram, was of course the previously mentioned American Guy Hague as well as the same young boy as discussed above, also an American, who arrived at the ashram two years before Adams, staying several months.
+Hague has long passed, but the boy, now fully grown into adulthood is still alive and well and living in America today and is Ramana's last American disciple and perhaps his last western disciple who met him in the flesh.
 His story is well chronicled by longtime Ramana adherent and follower C.R.
 Rajamani (see below).

 In 1981, in a series of 54 interviews with westerners on their search for spiritual fulfilment in India titled New Lives, Malcolm Tillis personally talked with Lucia Osborne, the widow of Arthur Osborne and a highly eminent person in her own right, in her home near the Ramana ashram.
 In that interview, given the number 34 in his book, the following is recorded as to have transpired between the two: